tap349/alternate-file/README.md

 `projectile-toggle-between-implementation-and-test` function but this package is much simpler and doesn't use complicated heuristic to find test files.

-Instead it relies on user-supplied rules in `af-file-settings` variable - user should specify implementation directory, test directory and suffix of test files for each major mode manually.
+Instead it relies on user-supplied rules in `af-settings` variable - user should specify implementation directory, test directory and suffix of test files for each major mode manually.
 As of now test prefixes are not supported because I don't use such languages but feel free to open a new issue in case you need them.

 ## Installation and example configuration